Diarrhea while taking antibiotics what to do. Causes of diarrhea while taking antibacterial drugs

 • Greenish stool with an unpleasant odor.

-To diagnose pseudomembranous colitis, it is necessary to make a biochemical analysis, therapy is based on the use of special drugs that can eliminate pathogenic microorganisms.
+To diagnose pseudomembranous colitis, it is necessary to do a biochemical analysis; therapy is based on taking special drugs that can eliminate pathogenic microorganisms.

 Important!
-In the treatment of pseudomembranous colitis at home, it is not recommended to use the drug "Loperamide".
-This medication in this case significantly increases intoxication in the body and the risk of developing toxic megacolon.
+It is not recommended to use the drug Loperamide in the treatment of pseudomembranous colitis at home.
+In this case, this medication significantly increases intoxication in the body and the risk of developing toxic megacolon.

-Preventive methods used to prevent diarrhea after taking antibiotics are not always effective.
-But they can significantly minimize the negative nature of their course.
+Prophylactic methods used to prevent diarrhea after taking antibiotics are not always effective.
+But they make it possible to significantly minimize the negative nature of their course.

-• Do not take or prescribe antibiotics on your own.
+• Do not take or prescribe treatment with antibacterial drugs on your own.

-• Stop taking antibiotics as soon as diarrhea starts.
+• Stop taking antibiotics as soon as diarrhea begins.

 • Do not use several antibacterial drugs at once.